 - Current Servers-This list contains the servers currently available in your console session.
 Servers that are not licensed for the workflow you have selected and those not applicable to the workload type you have selected will be filtered out of the list.
-Select your target server from the list. - Find a New Server-If the server you need is not in the Current Servers list, click the Find a New Server heading.
+Select your target server from the list.
+If the server you are looking for is not displayed, enable Show all servers.
+The servers in red are not available for the source server or workload type you have selected.
+Hover your mouse over an unavailable server to see a reason why this server is unavailable. - Find a New Server-If the server you need is not in the Current Servers list, click the Find a New Server heading.
 From here, you can specify a server along with credentials for logging in to the server.
 If necessary, you can click Browse to select a server from a network drill-down list.